top of page

 ECG-changes in pulmonary embolism vs. coronary occlusion - clinical case

-A 62-year-old man with a history of deep vein thrombosis and known factor V Leiden mutation was admitted with exertional, squeezing chest pain.
+A man in his 60s with a history of deep vein thrombosis and known factor V Leiden mutation was admitted with exertional, squeezing chest pain.
 The chest pain subsided, but the dyspnea persisted.
 On admission he was hemodynamically stable with a heart rate of 90/min and a blood pressure of 130/90 mmHg.
 He was asymptomatic at rest but became clearly dyspneic when walking to the bathroom.
 Sinusrythme.
 T-inversions in leads V1-V3.
 T-inversion i lead III.
 S-wave in lead 1.
-The EC
+The ECG

 Faraz Afzal